Ura777/Keras_MangoImageClassification/README.md

 ## Dataset
 There are 2 stages.
-In stage 1, competitors will get Train set and Development.
+In stage 1, competitors will get Train set and Development set.
 In stage 2, competitors will get Test set.

 * Train set